 On the Couch with Deputy Commissioner of Police Linda Williams APM LEM

-Step into a rare, candid conversation with Deputy Commissioner of Police Linda Williams APM LEM, one of South Australia’s most influential law enforcement leaders.
-This On the Couch session offers a unique opportunity to hear the Deputy Commissioner’s insights on leadership, navigating complex challenges, and the evolving landscape of public safety.
+On Wednesday 27 August 2025, IPAA SA had the privilege of hosting a candid conversation with Deputy Commissioner of Police Linda Williams APM LEM, one of South Australia’s most influential law enforcement leaders.

 Learn about our speakers